luvit/lit/README.md

 # Luvit Invention Toolkit

 Lit is a toolkit designed to make working in the new [luvit][] 2.0 ecosystem easy and even fun.

+ - Lit powers the central repository at `wss://lit.luvit.io/`.
+ - Lit is used to publish new packages to the central repository.
+ - Lit is used to download and install dependencies into your local tree.
-It serves multiple purposes.
-Lit is what run the central package repository at `wss://lit.luvit.io/`.
-It can be used to compile [luvi][] apps from folders or zip files into self-executing binaries.
-Lit is used to publish new packages to the central repository and install dependencies into your local tree.
+ - Lit can be used to compile [luvi][] apps from folders or zip files into self-executing binaries.

-Lit is also a luvi app and luvi library itself and bootstraps fairly easily.
+Lit is also a luvi app and library itself and bootstraps fairly easily.

 ## Installing Lit